 Description - Mannington Adura Rigid collection features superior indentation resistance and doesn't need to be acclimated before installation.
+They feature Microban®, which helps protect 24/7 against the growth of bacteria and remain 99% cleaner than untreated surfaces.
 It's durability makes it great for home gyms, kids rooms, and entryways.
 Rigid planks can be installed over existing hard surface flooring such as ceramic tile and features Mannington's revolutionary ScratchResist technology.
 These planks are FloorScore certified, low VOC, and safe for the whole family.
 Backed by a lifetime residential warranty, you're sure to love your new floors for years to come.

 Recommended Uses – Adura Rigid planks have been successfully installed in basements, bedrooms, play rooms, dining rooms, entryways, and more.